 Under the No Action Alternative, the proposed route modifications for the C-HC Project would not be approved.
 The C-HC Project would not be built beyond the limits of the federal decisions provided in the 2020 ROD and subsequent ROW revocation within the Refuge.
 There are two existing 161-kV transmission lines, one connecting Turkey River substation and Stoneman substation and the second connecting Turkey River substation to Lore (not part of the C- HC Project), that cross previously recorded sensitive cultural resources on private land in Iowa in the vicinity of the Refuge.
+Three cultural resources lie within the area analyzed for potential physical impacts for the C-HC Project, as described in FEIS Section 3.9.2.3 (RUS 2019:288-289).
+These three cultural resources, along with an additional 11 cultural resources, are part of a proposed Archaeological District.
+These sites form a spatially related set of locations that occupy the crest of the bluff landform that overlooks the Mississippi River valley south of the Turkey River, east of Bluebell Creek, and northwest of Adams Mill Hollow.

-Under the No Action Alternative, the existing transmission lines and seven associated transmission line structures would remain in place and would continue to pose adverse effects to cultural resources of importance to Indian Tribes.
+Under the No Action Alternative, the existing transmission lines and seven associated transmission line structures would remain in place and would remain in service across private land.
+Consequently, these transmission lines would continue to pose adverse effects to cultural resources of importance to Indian Tribes.
+And opportunities to mitigate those impacts, as developed under the Programmatic Agreement (PA), would be lost.